nikodemus/foolang/docs/design/017-cps-ir.md

 - ID: unique numeric identifier
 - KIND: one of:
   - ADDI, sum of the two integer arguments.
 Foldable.
+  - CLASS\_OF, class of the argument.
+Foldable.
+Value usually used by Primop with kind FIND\_METHOD.
+  - DATUM_OF, returns the datum of an instance argument.
+Foldable.
   - FIND_METHOD, finds the method function for the given selector in the given class.
 Foldable.
 Value usually used by Application.
-  - CLASS\_OF, class of the argument.
-Foldable.
-Value usually used by Primop with kind FIND\_METHOD.
   - INVALID, used to mark deleted primops.
+  - MAKE\_BOX, boxes a value for an assignable variable.
+  - MAKE\_INSTANCE, creates an instance value from a type and datum.
+  - SET_VALUE, changes the value of a boxed variable.
+  - VALUE\_OF, returns value of the a boxed variable.
 - ARGS: array of CPS Expressions consumed by this primop.
 - USES: set of CPS expressions which use the primop.

-!> Other truly primitive operation kinds like ADDI to be defined.
+!> More primitive operation kinds like ADDI to be defined.
+(ADDF, MULI, MULF...)

 ### Variable